 4. Leather Conditioning

 Expired olive oil can be a great leather conditioner.
 If you have any leather furniture, jackets, bags, or any other apparel, you could use olive oil instead of leather conditioners.
-It’ll help the leather to stay in like-a-new condition for longer.
+It’ll help the leather to stay in like-new condition for longer.

 Just put some olive oil on a clean microfiber cloth and gently work it into the leather.
 However, the only con is that the leather will smell like olive oil.